Overview

 Columns | city, county |

 The output of keyword terms can be transformed, by using a flag after the keyword.
-In the above example, this means that we could use the following keywords in our Content Group:
+For example:

 Transformation | Syntax | Output |